 Virtual Machine

-An execution environment that runs smart contract code deterministically across nodes (e.g., EVM).
+A deterministic execution environment that runs smart contract code the same way across validating nodes.

 Ethereum Virtual Machine (EVM)